SDVentures/Contour/README.md

 In both cases the endpoint will listen for incoming messages at each URL which can be useful when message load is split among a number of brokers.

 If an endpoint is configured to send messages a specific algorithm will be used to select a URL for each particular message being sent.
-This capability enables load distrubution and can be utilized in flow sharding scenarios.
+This capability enables load distrubution and can be utilized in outgoing flow sharding scenarios.

 *Only Round Robin algorithm is implemented in this version.*